nikolaifischer/Media-Technology/README.md

 * As Admin select LabType Management in the Admin Tools.
 * Edit the descriptions for Tutors and Students.
 These description will be shown in the respective lab tab.
 * Set a deadline for the priority selection.
-After this date, studentes will not be able to select priorities automatically.
+After this date, students will not be able to select priorities.
 * Open the priority selection with the switch (do this when enough Lab appointments for the respective LabType are created).

 **Create Labs**

 * As Admin or Tutor go to the tab where you want to create a new Lab appointment (Photo project, Video project or Audio project)
-* Below the calendar you can set date and time, duration, location and tutor
+* Below the calendar you can set date and time, duration, location and tutor of the appointment.
-* Hit the "create" button.
+* Hit the "Create" button.
 If the creation was successfully there will be a success message below the formular and the new appointment will be shown on the respective date in the calendar.
 * Click on the day in the calendar to see details of the lab appointment on the right.

 **Edit or delete Labs**